davidhoang/davidhoang/README.md

 # Hey there, I'm David (DH)
-_Last updated June 18, 2025_
+_Last updated January 2, 2026_

 Hello!
 I'm David, though most people call me DH (mainly because there's always another David around).
 You can use either name, but please—never Dave!

-I'm a **Software Designer** and **Angel Investor** passionate about tools that revolutionize the internet, with a focus on AI/ML, visual programming languages, and authoring tools.
+I'm a Designer and Investor passionate about tools that revolutionize the internet, with a focus on AI/ML, visual programming languages, and authoring tools.
 This repository serves as my digital garden—a collection of public notes, resources, and insights I'm excited to share with the world.

 ## What's Inside

-- **[Resources](/resources)**: Original content and frameworks I've developed
-- **[Recommendations](/recommendations)**: Curated resources that have profoundly impacted my thinking
-- **[About Me](/about-me)**: Speaker bios, photos, and other professional materials

 ## Current Focus